LeToNode/Play2.0-CN-doc/javaGuide/main/global/JavaInterceptors.md

 ## Overriding onRequest

-One another important aspect of  the ```GlobalSettings``` class is that it provides a way to intercept requests and execute some business logic before a request is being dispatched to an Action.
+One important aspect of  the ```GlobalSettings``` class is that it provides a way to intercept requests and execute business logic before a request is dispatched to an action.

-Let's see this in action:
+For example:

 ```java
 import play.*;